kubukoz/blog/mdoc/flakes-first-steps.md

 ## Your first flake

-The simplest flake possible is one with no outputs:
+The simplest flake possible is one that produces no outputs:

 ```nix
 {